thedevdojo/ai/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/devdojo/ai.svg?style=flat-square)](https://packagist.org/packages/devdojo/ai)
 [![Total Downloads](https://img.shields.io/packagist/dt/devdojo/ai.svg?style=flat-square)](https://packagist.org/packages/devdojo/ai)

-Interact with your favorite AI service using a single **ai** global method.
+This package provides you with a global **ai()** method to easily get responses from your favorite AI provider.
+Here are a few examples:

 ```php
 $response = ai('What is the meaning of life?');
 ```

-Capture the streamed response in a callback
+Or capture the streamed response in a callback

 ```php
 $response = ai('What color is the sky?', function($chunk){
     // $chunk will contain the stream text response
 });
 ```

-This package provides a simple way to integrate AI into your Laravel application using PrismPHP.
-The main purpose of this package allows you to use the global **ai()** method and easily get responses back from your favorite AI provider.
-Learn more below.

 ## Installation